j-m/370CT/projects/parallel/README.md

 ## Questions

-Do I have to do part 1?
+- Do I have to do part 1?
+  Yes.
+If you want the grade that is.

-By "at runtime" do you mean dynamic schedule?
+- By "at runtime" do you mean dynamic schedule?
 Or literally ask the user for a schedule?

-Once part 4 done does part 3 need to happen?
+- Once part 4 done does part 3 need to happen?

-Specifically 5 10 then 20, not like every 5?
+- Specifically 5 10 then 20, not like every 5?

-Centre recalculated each iteration?
+- Centre recalculated each iteration?

-Once two neighbours have the same position, do they then go towards others?
+- Once two neighbours have the same position, do they then go towards others?
 Eventually all reach a common point.
+  Doesn't matter